St. Lawrence Centre: History

 After Payless ShoeSource closed its store in the mall in spring 2017, many residents of the Massena area, where the Alcoa now only runs one of its former plants and Canadians no longer come in their former numbers, believed the mall was now dead and called for it to be closed and demolished.
 Erica Leonard, the mall's director, hired by a group of Canadian investors who bought the mall around that time and made immediate physical improvements, went on a local radio station to urge people to stop being so negative and seeing the mall's decline as irreversible.
 "I just stopped listening to them," she later told The New York Times.

 Leonard began to find local businesses to fill the spaces vacated by national retailers, and made it clear to those engaging in criminal activity on the premises that they were not welcome.
 New tenants have included North Country Showcase, a local company which sells products by local artists; an event planner; a specialty popcorn store run by a local member of the Mohawk Native American tribe, and other local merchants who sell chainsaw-carved wooden statues and bourbon maple syrup.
 Under Leonard's direction, local residents converted the former Sears space into an elaborate Christmas village for the holidays using empty cardboard refrigerator boxes.

-While sales at some of the local stores were better than expected during the 2017 holiday season, the mall still faces other challenges.
+While sales at some of the local stores were better than expected during the 2017 holiday season, the mall still faced other challenges.
 Bon-Ton closed in early 2018 leaving JCPenney as the only anchor left.

+On April 30, 2024, further demolition began on the mall's interior as it became a shipping warehouse, rebranded as the St. Lawrence Industrial Complex.
+With the closure of Maurice's, JCPenney remains the sole tenant of the mall.